-During the year ended December 31, 2017, the Pension Fund received employer contributions based on 11.11 million hours worked in the Local 488 jurisdiction.
-The Pension Fund transferred contributions based on 672,750 hours to other pension funds on behalf of union members who were not members of Local 488.
-In addition, Retired Members earned 621,358 hours.
-Therefore, the net contributions to the Pension Fund were based on 10.44 million hours worked by Local 488 Members.
+During the year ended December 31, 2018, the Pension Fund received employer contributions based on 7.23 million hours worked in the Local 488 jurisdiction.
+The Pension Fund transferred contributions based on 445,524 hours to other pension funds on behalf of union members who were not members of Local 488.
+In addition, Retired Members earned 329,000 hours.

-For Fiscal 2018, the Pension Plan will use an assumption that 7 million hours will be worked by Local 488 Members.
+For Fiscal 2019, the Pension Plan will use an assumption that 5 million hours will be worked by Local 488 Members.
 The Trustees gather information about the work outlook for Local 488 Members from sources including Local 488.
 The Trustees' assumption for hours worked, used for actuarial valuation purposes, is also discussed with the Pension Plan's actuary.

-PROJECTED AND ACTUAL HOURS WORKED BY MEMBERS 2009 - 2018
+PROJECTED AND ACTUAL HOURS WORKED BY MEMBERS 2010 - 2019